What is the liver?

 When does a child need a liver transplant?

 Liver transplant is considered when the liver ceases to function adequately.
+Some of the first recipients of liver transplants were children.
+Although years ago, long-term post-transplant survival was poor.
+Advances in surgical techniques and anti-rejection medicines have greatly increased the chances of a successful outcome for this treatment option in children.
 More than half of all pediatric liver transplants are performed in children with biliary atresia.
 In this condition, which begins soon after birth, the bile ducts fail to develop normally and are unable to drain bile from the liver.
 Other common causes of liver failure in children include:

 - Sudden (acute) failure from infection or certain drugs or poisons